This is the 3rd bedroom makeover I’ve tackled in our home in France since we left London and moved back to France.

 The solution was to get some built-in plywood storage units going from wall to wall, which would double up as bed base.

-For this kind of project, you will need to go to a Specialist and get the type of plywood, Architects use in interiors.
+For this kind of project, you will need to get plywood from a Specialist shop and get the type of plywood, Architects use in interiors.
 The plywood available from a DIY store may not be suitable or much more expensive if it’s the right one.

 Once the base was built, I re-painted the walls with Pure White Colour Resist paint by Dulux Valentine.
 A paint I have always found easy to apply and most importantly (for me!), it gives me the pure white I’m after and it’s washable.